Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

       "test, and deploy your project."

-   For more informaton, read [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) documentation.
+   For more information, read [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) documentation.

 1. In the workspace rename the file it to **hello-action.yml** **(1)** and click on **commit changes** **(2)**.